Roahhh/main/docs/UserGuide.md

 #### Loading from another data storage location : `load`

-After relocating Agendum’s data files on your desktop computer, you might want to load the exact same copy of Agendum’s task list from the Dropbox file on your laptop.
+After relocating Agendum’s data files, you might want to load that exact copy of Agendum’s task list from that location, or from a Cloud Storage service.
 Agendum also offers you the flexibility to choose which data files to import.

 Format: `load PATH_TO_FILE`